My aim is twofold:

 Each choriamb bleats like a lamb: − ∪ ∪ − − ∪ ∪ −

 The choriamb is a key element of all Aeolic cola.
 Choriambic dimeters are cola in their own right.
-The great German scholar Wilamowitz recognised that some cho dims started with anaclastic choriambs of different varieties, which are sometimes called ‘Wilamowitziani’, but they may be recognised as permutations of glyconic cola.
+The great German scholar Wilamowitz recognised that some cho dims started with anaclastic choriambs of different varieties.
+These variants, in which the stable element is the final choriamb, are sometimes called ‘Wilamowitziani’ (after the suggestion of Paul Maas), sometimes notated wil.

 5. Eupolideans (eup)

 If you must say Eupolidēn, spare a thought for Eupolis.